FirebaseExtended/firestore-nlp-extension/PREINSTALL.md

 You specify the desired NLP tasks at configuration time.
 All tasks are powered by the Google [Cloud Natural Language API](https://cloud.google.com/natural-language/docs/).
 The options offered are:
 - Sentiment analysis.
 - Entity extraction.
-  - Entity extraction offers additional customization.
+Additional customization is available for this task.
 You can specify the types of entities to save (for example, `LOCATION`, `PERSON`) and specify if the extension should save common noun entities.
 - Text classification.

 If the original input field of the document is updated, then the NLP data will be automatically updated, as well.